scarlehoff/pybliotecario/readme.md

 Adding new actions to each of the different modes is trivial, there are a small example for each case in the relevant files.

 In order to add a new command to the bot you need to modify the file `on_cmdline.py` (for command line arguments) or `on_cmd_message.py` for commands sent from Telegram.
 The easiest course of action is to copy one of the components (in the `components` folder you can see the different modules) and add your own actions.
 The simplest of them is probably `components/ip_lookup.py` so have a look at it!

-## Command line:

-In the file `on_cmdline.py` add a new if condition.
-You can add your action there as python code.
-If you want to do something more complicated I suggest you create a new component (pull requests are welcome!)

-Note: if you need new command line arguments (you surely do!) don't forget to add them to the end of `argument_parser.py`!

-Example: -i test.jpg, this will send the image named test.img to your defined Telegram chat

 ## Message command: